Iban language: Writing system

 According to Iban legend, an ancestor named Renggi devised a writing script on the skin of wood, but it was soaked in water and the writing vanished.
 Anguished with the tragedy, Renggi munched the script and swallowed it where the script became ingrained in Renggi's brain and blood and also his descendants.
 Since then, the Ibans became adept at memorising oral traditions, just like exactly written in books.
 Occasionally, the Ibans used personalised symbols as memory aids on their writing boards (papan turai).
 Papan turai was used to record ritual poems such as pengap and sabak.

 As the Iban language had no extant writing system of its own, Christian missionaries adopted the Latin alphabet in an attempt to codify the language.
 A Sea Dyak Dictionary, published in 1900, was important in the early development of the Iban as a written language.
 During the Crown Colony era, the Borneo Literature Bureau also worked on the written form of the Iban language.

 From 1947 to 1962, Dunging anak Gunggu invented an Iban syllabary known as the Dunging script.
 In 2010, Dr. Bromeley Philip of Universiti Teknologi MARA, who is also a grandnephew to Dunging, created digital fonts for Dunging script, named "LaserIban", available for Windows and Macintosh computers.
-Dr Bromeley also launched a course to promote the use of LaserIban and had transcribed several traditional folktales from Latin alphabet into Dunging script.
+Bromeley also launched a course to promote the use of LaserIban and had transcribed several traditional folktales from Latin alphabet into Dunging script.
 However, the Dunging script is not widely adopted.
-As of 2011, only three people in the world mastered the Dunging script, namely Dr Bromeley himself, longhouse chief Tuai Rumah Bagat Nunui and teacher Ngambong Katoi.
+As of 2011, only three people in the world mastered the Dunging script, namely Bromeley himself, longhouse chief Tuai Rumah Bagat Nunui and teacher Ngambong Katoi.